marindel0/LepMapWrapper-1/README.md

 CHR POS 2    1    2    1     2     1     0     0     0
 CHR POS 0    0    0    0     0     0     0     0     0
 ```
-It's probably easiest to use a spreadsheat to open and <transpose paste> from a Stacks catalog file, Radiator Strata file
+It is probably easiest to use a spreadsheat to edit and \"transpose paste\" from a Stacks catalog file, Radiator Strata file
 or extract the header from the vcf file used as input.
 There is a little perl script found floating around on them
-internet called transposeTabDelimited.pl in 00_scripts/utilities/ that can be helpful.
+internet called ``transposeTabDelimited.pl in `00_scripts/utilities/` that can be helpful.
 One way to start is to get the list of names from the Stacks catalog like this:
 ```
 > zcat catalog.calls | head -n 15 | grep '^#CHROM' | cut --complement -f2-9 > file.txt